The Power of Snacks

-Snacks set you up for success [holiday parties: you often can’t control what’s being served this time of the year but you can control your hunger going into it]
+Snacks set you up for success (think networking events and holiday parties: you often can’t control what’s being served this time of the year but you can control your hunger going into it)

 They sustain your energy and increase your productivity

-Snacks can boost your fruit and vegetable intake [in turn you’ll increase your fiber, vitamin and mineral intake]
+Snacks can boost your fruit and vegetable intake → increasing your fiber, vitamin and mineral intake

 As always, go for whole foods over processed items.
 They’re lower in refined grains and added sugars.
 You want a snack that sustains you, not one that leaves you feeling high to then crash.